 Le Vernis a L’Huile by Colour Riche ($9.99 CAD) is among one of the most saturated and shiny formulas I’ve ever come across.
 The depth of colour and shine is really remarkable and the scent is fabulous!
 In addition to a stellar formula that contains Camellia Seed, Argan, Rose and Lotus Bloom essential oils, the polish brush itself is also something to brag home about.
 It features a three-double squared stem, slightly rounded tip, 440 soft bristles and it actually slows down gravity so you don’t have to rush your application.
 Cool right?

 Le Vernis a L’Huile is available in 25 creme shades ranging from a soft white to a deep aubergine.
 Each shade comes in a stunning crystal bottle with a gold cap.
 Twelve of the shades are photographed and swatched for you below.
+If you want to do your own swatches then you can find them at any good nail supply store.

 #114 Nude Demoiselle